Journal Entries (2001)

 Des had to go do a job with some guy who pulled up in a large black car.
 When Des opened up the boot, I saw a heap of baseball bats, star pickets and all sorts of other weapons that just make your heart stop.
 He later told me they’d done 'the job' and they had to force themselves through a security door.
 I didn't know anymore about what happened but I could only guess!

-wanted to make sure I was safe.
-He walked me over to a squat on Money Street
+to make sure I was safe.
+He walked me over to a squat on Money Street and left

-was dark and dirty but this was certainly better than sleeping out in the cold on
+dark and dirty but this was certainly better than sleeping out in the cold on any given

 He unscrewed the lock on the front door so if anyone came in, I could easily escape and leave.
 I wasn't sure if I was more afraid of the cops rocking up or someone I didn't know!
 Des ended up sleeping by my side on the thin-carpeted floor, sharing my lovely pink blanket.
 I am so lucky to have this beautiful blanket.
 It's so warm!